bbbutterwell/books/wkuf_ch04.md

 *Bardlii always choses to awake at precisely seven hours and seven moments before noon.
 This affords him time to dress, and some seven hours to do some work, before the bells of the City begin to sound - when he will be compelled to curl himself into a ball until the clanging (and the waves of panic which accompany it) subside.
 After this, he will be afforded seven more hours (less whatever time he has taken cowering that noontime) to do some additional work, before then going to sleep for (somewhat) seven more hours.
 This, he has repeated nearly every day of his life, for at least the past four years.* [^lengthOfDays]

-*"Hello?"
+*'Hello?'
 Bardlii adds, but of course, nobody is there.
 There is a gentle blue wimlight illuminating the room just enough that he can see the outlines of things.
 It has grown slightly brighter upon hearing his voice.
 There is nobody here.*

 *Today is his 27-Count Day.*